Canadian Blood Services: Cord Blood Bank

 Cord blood is the blood remaining in the umbilical cord and placenta after a baby is delivered.
 Cord blood contains an abundance of stem cells, and is capable of treating several genetic diseases, blood disorders, and immune deficiencies.
-It is useful in the treatment of over eighty diseases ad disorders, some of which include leukemia, lymphoma, and sickle cell disease.
+It is useful in the treatment of over eighty diseases ad disorders, some of which include leukaemia, lymphoma, and sickle cell disease.
 After transplantation, donated stem cells that are deemed healthy replace damaged stem cells in a patient's bone marrow and immune system.

 In 2015, the Canadian Blood Services launched the Cord Blood Bank.
 The inception of the Cord Blood Bank came about after provincial and territorial ministries of health across Canada (with the exception of Quebec) committed to the establishment of an ethnically diverse, national, and publicly funded stem cell bank obtained from umbilical cord blood.
 In order to fulfill this commitment, a $48-million investment was made, of which the Canadian Blood Services pledged to raising $12.5-million in public funding.
 From this pledge, the Canadian Blood Services underwent its first fundraising campaign For All Canadians, through which they obtained over $12.5 million, exceeding their initial goal.
 Today, the Canadian Blood Services' Cord Blood Bank exists as a national, public health-care resource offered at four locations across Canada: